Last updated on July 17th, 2022 at 09:32 am

 Be sure to include the keyword you selected in some of your headers as well.
 This will also help with SEO.

-This will be your featured image (these are the pictures you see along with the title as you’re scrolling through my blog’s homepage).
+This will be your featured image (these are the pictures you see along with the title as you’re scrolling through my blog’s homepage.
+See the image below).

 Search engines use this information to understand what this image is.
 In turn, it helps your page rank higher.

 I’ve had situations where my blog post isn’t ranked on the first page of Google but on Google Images, some of my images are ranked pretty high up.

 How many words for an SEO-friendly blog post?

-Final Thoughts on SEO-friendly Blog Posts
+Final Thoughts – Writing an SEO-friendly Blog Post

 The thing with SEO is that search engines consider a bunch of factors for your page to have a high ranking.
 If you’re a somewhat new blog starting, it’s going to be hard to compare with a more established domain.

-Now to You – SEO-friendly Blog Posts
+Now to You – Writing an SEO-friendly Blog Post